qosenergy/shared-store-hook/README.md

 This library uses React hooks (who doesn't nowadays?), so you need at least React v16.8 in any project using it.

-The lib will remain compatible with future major versions of React as long as the behaviours of `useState`, `useEffect` and `useMemo` don't change.
+The lib will remain compatible with future major versions of React as long as the behaviours of `useState`, `useLayoutEffect` and `useMemo` don't change.

 Specifically, its _minimum_ expectations are that:

-- `useEffect` and `useMemo` are callable, accept a function as a first argument, and call that function
+- `useLayoutEffect` and `useMemo` are callable, accept a function as a first argument, and call that function
 - `useState` is callable, and returns an array, of which the second element is callable

 As long as this doesn't change in React, the lib won't die on you!